Your guide to the 40 best hacker movies and movies about cyber crime or cyber security from the past 5 decades

 Cyber and Hacker Movies of the 2000s

 Personally, I wasn’t a big fan of this movie (despite it starring Gerard Butler and Michael C. Hall, aka Dexter Morgan from the TV show Dexter).
 However, I’ve seen it included on multiple sites’ lists of the best hacker-related movies, so I figured I’d put aside my own feelings and (begrudgingly) include it as well.
-In Gamer, a death-row inmate is controlled by a teenage gamer’s remote device and is forced to battle fellow prisoners in a violent online game each week.
-He seeks to find a way to gain his freedom, free his wife and take down the game’s inventor.
+In Gamer, a teenager controls a death-row inmate with a remote gaming device.
+The inmate is forced to fight other prisoners every week in a violent showdown.
+He seeks to find a way to end the game and defeat the inventor, to win his and his wife’s freedom.

 Live Free or Die Hard (2007)